tranguyeenn/tbr-ml-scrape/README.md

 - Feature-aware preprocessing and normalization (works when some columns are missing)
 - Modular ranking for read and to-read lists
 - FastAPI backend plus a minimal Next.js frontend
+- Frontend API proxy routes for stable backend connectivity
-- Unit tests for flexible pipeline behavior
+- Unit tests for flexible pipeline and API endpoints

 ## Project Structure